Environmental Projects & Operations

 Want Information or to Become More Involved?

-Pantex actively informs and involves the community in important issues through mailings, public meetings, newsletters, www.pantex.com, and the news media, as necessary.
+Pantex actively informs and involves the community in important issues through mailings, public meetings, newsletters, this website, and the news media, as necessary.
 Pantex holds annual public meetings (first Monday in November) to inform and involve the public in the progress of the Environmental Cleanup.
-A Neighbor Newsletter is published annually to provide the neighbors with general news from the Plant as well as the progress of the cleanup actions.
-If you need information or would like to be added to the Pantex mailing list, e-mail Public Affairs.
+If you need information or would like to be added to the Pantex mailing list, e-mail Pantex Communications.